airbytehq/airbyte/docs/connector-development/connector-builder-ui/pagination.md

 Normally, the caller of the API would need to implement some logic to then increment the `offset` by the `limit` amount and then submit another call with the updated `offset`, and continue on this pattern until all of the records have been retrieved.

 The Offset Increment pagination mode in the Connector Builder does this for you.
 So you just need to decide on a `limit` value to set, and configure how the limit and offset are injected into the HTTP requests.
 Most APIs accept these values as query parameters like in the above example, but this can differ depending on the API.
+If an API does not accept a `limit`, then the injection configuration for the limit can be disabled

-If an API does not accept a `limit`, then the injection configuration for the limit can be disabled.
-If so, your connector will still automatically increment the `offset` for subsequent requests based on the number of records it receives (which is likely some default page size value defined by the API).
-In either case, the connector will continue until it receives fewer records than the limit you configured.
+Either way, your connector will automatically increment the `offset` for subsequent requests based on the number of records it receives, and will continue until it receives fewer records than the limit you configured.

 So for the example API and dataset above, you could apply the following Pagination configurations in the Connector Builder: